jasonfleet/order-view/README.md

 ## Introduction

-# Docker
+## Docker

-## Permission issues
+### Permission issues

 There are `write` permission issues with files created from within the DOCKER containers and the host.

 If there are errors writing to the log files (`storage\log\*.log`) deleting the log files will resolve them.

-## Composer Issues
+### Composer Issues

 It is likely that composer will need to be run outside of the container.
-When i started the project _composer_ would not install the LUMEN app so I installed it from the host (I use LINUX at home, it would be done from WSL on Windows).
+When i started the project _composer_ would not install the LUMEN app so I installed it from the host (WSL on Windows).

-## Configuration
+### Configuration

 I chose to use LUMEN (see below) so did not get SAIL.